KULH1003 – Witchcraft and Magic

 10 credits overlap with KULH1050 – Witchcraft and Magic (discontinued)

 Lectures and seminars are given in English and supervision is offered in both English and Norwegian.
 The curriculum is in English with an optional choice of Norwegian source material that can be used in the exam.

 The course is based on a combination of lectures and seminars.
-The teaching format has the goal of activating the students in the learning process, to facilitate plenary discussions and group work, and to encourage the students to take responsibility for their own learning and progress.
+In 2021, the lectures will be provided digitally.
+The teaching format has the goal of activating the students in the learning process, to facilitate both plenary and digital discussions and group work, and to encourage the students to take responsibility for their own learning and progress.

-Attendance at seminars (minimum 75% attendance) and the submitting of a qualifying exercise are obligatory and part of the assessment.
+Participation in digital excercises and attendance at seminars (minimum 75% physical or digital participation) and the submission of a qualifying task are obligatory and part of the assessment.
 The obligatory coursework is required in order to be admitted to the exam.
 In case of sickness, documentation is required from a doctor.
-The qualifying exercise is conducted in a group work and consists of a written and oral presentation.
+The qualifying task is conducted in a group work and consists of a written group-presentation.
 Deadlines and content will be provided at the start of the teaching term.

 All obligatory coursework must be approved in order to qualify for the exam.
 It is the student’s responsibility to check whether or not the obligatory coursework have been approved.
 This is how you apply for valid absence from obligatory activities/obligatory attendance.